 Elon didn’t end there.
 He added, “I think college is basically for fun and to prove that you can do your chores, but they’re not for learning.”

+Both Bill and Steve are exceptions to college being unnecessary.
+But it also highlights how inefficient college is today.
 Musk elaborated on this stating, “everything is available, basically for free.
 You can learn anything you want for free.”

 1) Real-world problem solving